Nalanzhan/nalanzhan.github.io/_pages/about.md

 **[Psychometric Properties of the Posttraumatic Cognitions Inventory-9 in China](https://pubmed.ncbi.nlm.nih.gov/38330308/)** \\
 **Advisor:** [Fulei Geng, Ph.D.](https://www.researchgate.net/profile/Fulei-Geng)
 -	Conducted confirmatory factor analysis to examine the psychometrics of the PTCI-9 in a large sample of Chinese adolescents and adults.
--	Tested measurement invariances of PTCI-9 across age (adolescent vs adult), sex (male vs female), trauma exposure (direct vs indirect), and types of traumas (interpersonal va non-interpersonal).
+-	Tested measurement invariances of PTCI-9 across age (adolescent vs adult), sex (male vs female), trauma exposure (direct vs indirect), and types of traumas (interpersonal vs non-interpersonal).
--	Examined relationships between posttraumatic cognitons, PTSD symptoms, depression, anxiety, and life satisfaction to support the convergent and discriminative validity of the PTCI-9.
+-	Examined relationships between posttraumatic cognitions, PTSD symptoms, depression, anxiety, and life satisfaction to support the convergent and discriminative validity of the PTCI-9.
 </div>
 </div>